 - Recheck the event.

-Clicking on the whitelist button will whitelist this sandfly so it does not run on this host again.
+Clicking on the Whitelist Sandfly button will whitelist this sandfly so it does not run on this host again.
 This should be used carefully and only when you are certain it is a true false alarm.
 The section on Whitelisting explains this process further.

-Clicking Delete will delete this event and take you back to the results screen.
+Clicking the Delete button will delete this event and take you back to the results screen.

 NOTE: Suspicious Problems Do Not Just Fix Themselves Computers are not spontaneous.
 If a problem is found by Sandfly and then just vanishes it could be a false alarm.
 But then again, it may not.
 Suspicious activity that fixes itself is in itself suspicious.
 Please see the section on Interpreting Alarms for more information.